SABS-R3/scientific-computing/hugo_site/content/unit_4_optimisation/01-nonlinear-optimisation.md

 An important distinction when looking at optimisation problems is the notion of *global* versus *local* optimisation.
-The latter finds a point in parameter space $\theta_m$ that has a function value $f(\theta_m)$ greater than the surrounding points, but might not neccessarily by the global minimum.
+The latter finds a point in parameter space $\theta_m$ that has a function value $f(\theta_m)$ greater than the surrounding points, but might not necessarily be the global minimum.
 These algorithms are often initialised to a point that is near to the minima of interest.
 The more general problem of global optimisation is significantly more difficult as it requires that the optimisation be robust to finding and rejecting such local minima.
 For a function that is *convex*, then local and